-Electric cars have no fuel tank or exhaust pipe and never need an oil change.
-However, they’re restricted by the need to recharge, which can only be done in certain locations.
+And because they lack a gas engine, electric cars have no fuel tank or exhaust pipe and never need an oil change.
+However, they need to be recharged — usually every 50 to 100 miles — which can only be done in certain locations.
 The good news?
 There are more than 10,000 alternate fueling stations available in the US.

 How much do green cars cost?